Santiago Metro Line 5: Libertad station

 Libertad is a ghost station on Line 5 located between Quinta Normal station and Cumming station.
 The station was never finished and never opened, due to the low density of population living in the area or traveling through it.

 October 2019 protests

 In October 2019, the metro network suffered major damage to its stations because of protests.
 Nine stations on Line 5 suffered moderate damage (Gruta de Lourdes, Barrancas, Las Parcelas, Pedrero, Cumming, San Joaquín, Pudahuel, Laguna Sur and Del Sol); those stations had fires within the mezzanine area.
 Due to the lesser amount of damages on Line 5 compared to some areas of the metro network, full service on the line was expected to resume within two months of the end of the protests.

 Service on Line 5 was partially restored on October 25, 2019, with express service between Quinta Normal and Vicente Valdes.
 As of September 7, 2020, The line is fully restored.

 NS-2016 cars

 On November 9, 2020.
 NS-2016 cars began operations on this line, which will replace NS74 cars.

-Communes served by Line 5

-Line 5 serves the following communes from west to east: